zabereznikova/docs.de-de/docs/framework/data/adonet/retrieving-identity-or-autonumber-values.md

       }
    }

-   /// For a Jet 4.0 database, we need use the sigle statement and event handler to insert new rows and retrieve the identity value. static void InsertPersonInJet4Database(String connectionString, String firstName, String lastName) {
+   /// For a Jet 4.0 database, we need use the single statement and event handler to insert new rows and retrieve the identity value. static void InsertPersonInJet4Database(String connectionString, String firstName, String lastName) {
       String commandText = "Insert into Person(FirstName,LastName) Values(?,?)";
       using (OleDbConnection conn = new OleDbConnection(connectionString)) {